ansible/ansible-lightspeed-demos/playbooks/cloud/azure/README.md

 ### Step 1

-#### Uncomment and generate the first task `- name: Create a Standard_A1_v2 RHEL 8 VM called vm-lightspeed`
+#### Remove the previous task and generate a new task with  `- name: Create a VM called vm-lightspeed using vm_config var`

 - Suggestion used the Playbook name, `Create Azure VM`, to know the suggestion should use the `azure.azcollection` Content Collection.
-- Used natural language prompt to generate syntactically correct Ansible Playbook task.
-- Suggestion incorporated Ansible best practices and used Fully Qualified Collection Name (FQCN).
-- Used `...Standard_A1_v2 RHEL 8 VM called vm-lightspeed...` in the task description to correctly fill in the module arguments.

-### Step 2

-#### Remove the previous task and generate a new task with  `- name: Create a VM called vm-lightspeed using vm_config var`

 - Ansible Lightspeed used the updated natural language prompt and integrated the `vm_config` variable in the suggestion.

 ---